 c.
 A copy of your State of Illinois registration,

 d.
-A copy of the last Biannual Flight Review as entered in your log book, (Pages must be dated and signed off by a CFI.)
-(A current "Wings" certificate will substitute for the biannual.)
+A copy of the last Flight Review as entered in your log book, (Pages must be dated and signed off by a CFI.)
+Any FAA approved alternative (e.g., a current "Wings" certificate) will substitute for the flight review.

 f.
-A copy of your birth certificate or other proof of citizenship will be required of all new members when they join and from all current members by January 1, 2007,
+A copy of your birth certificate or other proof of citizenship will be required of all new members when they join,